cproctor/qualitative-coding/docs/background.rst

 prediction, and analysis draw on the cached values.

 Beyond classification, embeddings support several diagnostic analyses that do not require any new API calls once the cache is populated.
-The *centroid* of a code's embeddings is the average position of all coded lines in embedding space; this geometric summary enables three analytical commands. ``qc autocode outliers`` identifies coded lines whose embeddings are far from their code's centroid—these are likely miscodes or edge cases worth reviewing. ``qc autocode density`` reports per-code cohesion as mean pairwise cosine distance among a code's embeddings; a tight cluster indicates a well-defined code, while a scattered distribution suggests a vague or over-broad code that may benefit from splitting. ``qc autocode similar`` computes pairwise distances between code centroids and surfaces pairs of codes that are close in embedding space—candidates for merging or for scrutiny of how the researcher has drawn conceptual boundaries.
+``qc autocode outliers`` uses the trained classifier directly: positive examples that the classifier assigns low confidence lie near the decision boundary and are likely miscodes or edge cases worth reviewing.
+``qc autocode cohesion`` measures per-code semantic coherence as the fraction of embedding variance explained by the first principal component—a high value indicates a well-defined code whose examples cluster tightly in one semantic direction, while a low value suggests the code covers disparate concepts and may benefit from splitting.
+``qc autocode similar`` evaluates cross-code generalization: for each pair of codes, it reports how confidently each code's classifier scores the other code's positive examples.
+High mutual scores suggest the codes are candidates for merging; asymmetric scores point to a potential subset relationship.

 Classification
 ~~~~~~~~~~~~~~